U.N. rights chief calls for closure of Guantanamo prison

 "FESTERING FOR MORE THAN A DECADE"

 "Others reportedly have been designated for further indefinite detention.
-Some of them have been festering in this detention centre for more than a decade," she said.
+Some of them have been festering in this detention center for more than a decade," she said.

 Guantanamo detainees accused of crimes should be tried in civilian courts, especially as the military commissions "do not meet international fair trial standards" despite improvements since 2009, said Pillay, a former U.N. war crimes judge.